 Giving back is key to C&A and our employees, many of whom generously donate to and volunteer in their local communities.
-We make it easy and rewarding for our colleagues to do so.
-We bring individual actions together to create an impact that's greater than the sum of its parts.
-From in-store fundraising to volunteering, we're mobilising thousands of C&A employees the world over to play their own part in tackling societal issues in a way that's relevant and inspiring.
-As always, we allow each region to define how and where they would like to give back, to ensure their experience impacts and makes the most difference at a local level.
+We aim to make it easy and rewarding for our colleagues to do so, bringing individual actions together to create an impact that is greater than the sum of its parts.
+From in-store fundraising to volunteering, we're mobilising thousands of C&A employees around the world to play their own part in tackling societal issues, through programmes run in partnership with C&A Foundation.
+As always, we allow each region to define how and where they would like to give back to ensure their experience is impactful at a local level.

 Helping customers vote to change lives with C&A Foundation

-Our long-standing community-giving programme in Europe channels C&A Foundation funds into local charities nominated by local C&A retail organisations.
+Our long-standing community giving programme C&A Together channels C&A Foundation funds into charities nominated by local C&A retail organisations to support the wellbeing of children.
 It means we can harness our colleagues' knowledge of what their local community needs, boosting the effectiveness of our grants.
-It also gives staff the opportunity to engage more deeply with their community.
+It also gives employees the opportunity to engage more deeply with their community.

 A stitch in time

 For the past 10 years, C&A Mexico has sponsored a volunteering day for its employees at headquarters.
 Each year, around 70 employees spend eight hours in a local NGO, helping with construction, painting, gardening and playing with children.
 In 2017, a group of 40 volunteers reunited for one day in a children's shelter to improve the facilities where 80 children live.